|Years||1960 Women’s European Rowing Championships (8o 4th)

 The Boat Club Freshers’ Tea in October was obviously a powerful recruiting tool (student clubs take note) as, by the third Saturday of term, Ann had graduated from Regent’s Park lake to the UL Boathouse at Chiswick.

-By March of her second year, 1957, Ann had gained her purple and in 1958 she was in the university’s first eight, although was missed the club’s win at the Women’s Amateur Rowing Association Head of the River Race (what is now WEHORR) as the event clashed with a field trip to Appleby for her geography course, but she noted that it was a first win for the club’s new boat which was called ‘Dick Franckeiss’ after their coach.
+By March of her second year, 1957, Ann had gained her purple and in 1958 she was in the university’s first eight, although was missed the club’s win at the Women’s Amateur Rowing Association Head of the River Race (what is now WEHORR) as the event clashed with a field trip to Appleby for her geography course.
+She noted that this was a first win for the club’s new boat which was called ‘Dick Franckeiss’ after their coach.
 She later used this same boat at the European Championships in 1962.

 The eight that year also contained three members of the crew which had represented GB at the Women’s European Rowing Championships in 1957: cox Joan Hiller, and rowers Sheila Beningfield and Marrian Yates.
 She noted her overall impressions of being in a boat with them in her diary: